partikelir/technocrat/readme.md

 ## DEVELOPMENT

 I develop Pendrell on a local OS X development environment provisioned with Sass, Bower, Composer, and Gulp.
-(See [this post on my blog](http://synapticism.com/wordpress-theme-development-with-gulp-bower-and-sass/) for more details about this workflow.)
+(See [this repo](https://github.com/synapticism/wordpress-gulp-bower-sass) for more details about this workflow.)
 Presumably you are working with a similar setup.
 To get started you'll need to have Sass installed: `gem install sass`.
 After that, `npm install` should get you up and running.
 (Bower and Composer are automatically called using npm's `scripts.postinstall` feature.)

 At this point you can build Pendrell with the `gulp` command.
 This also starts up a watch process and a [BrowserSync](http://www.browsersync.io/) or [LiveReload](http://livereload.com/) server (for use with the relevant [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)).